 Why?
 There are black holes in every corner of the cross-channel universe.
 Black holes mean that partners who spent their hard-earned money on marketing on the brand’s behalf are not getting properly compensated.
 And what does that do?
-It means that a given brand’s conversion rate looks pretty poor to those partners, and thus, they hold off on promoting that brand.
+It means that a given brand’s conversion rate looks pretty poor to those affiliates, and thus, they hold off on promoting that brand.
 That’s a bad outcome no matter how you slice it.

 Legacy tracking is penalizing mobile marketers, as many Traditional Desktoppers do not believe it is possible to properly attribute mobile traffic.

 Here is the current state of the ecosystem: